-MANDATORY LAB WORK IN DEVELOPMENTAL READING AND ENGLISH COURSES
+MANDATORY LAB WORK IN DEVELOPMENTAL ENGLISH COURSES

-ATTENTION: Failure to complete the two required lab components can result in the student being dropped from the course at any time during the semester and will result in failure of the course.
-The two lab components are 20% of the student's overall average.
+ATTENTION: Failure to complete required lab assignments can result in the student being dropped from the course at any time during the semester and will result in failure of the course.
+The lab assignments are 20% of the student's overall average.

-Component 1 = Lab Assignments
+Lab Assignments

 Each student must complete assigned lab work and make a 70% average or better on the lab work to pass the course.
 Students will be required to complete weekly assignments in the lab.
 Lab work is completed via computer on the textbook company website.
 Information about how to access the lab, as well as a weekly lab work schedule, will be provided by the professor.
-Students may be required to work on lab assignments outside of class to complete all assignments as required.